-Rutland Water bird reserve, Hambleton Hall’s Garden and Kitchen Garden, Fine town of Stamford.
+Rutland Water (walk or cycle round the Hambleton peninsular to catch a glimpse of the ospreys), Hambleton Hall’s Garden and Kitchen Garden, Fine town of Stamford.

 Modern Art at Goldmark Gallery, Exotic cars at Top 555.